Economic liberalisation in India: Liberalisation of 1991

 On 12 November 1991, based on an application from the Government of India, World Bank sanctioned a structural adjustment loan/credit that consisted of two components – an IBRD loan of $250 million to be paid over 20 years, and an IDA credit of SDR 183.8 million (equivalent to $250 million) with 35 years maturity, through India's ministry of finance, with the President of India as the borrower.
 The loan was meant primarily to support the government's program of stabilization and economic reform.
 This specified deregulation, increased foreign direct investment, liberalisation of the trade regime, reforming domestic interest rates, strengthening capital markets (stock exchanges), and initiating public enterprise reform (selling off public enterprises).
 As part of a bailout deal with the IMF, India was forced to pledge 20 tonnes of gold to Union Bank of Switzerland and 47 tonnes to the Bank of England and Bank of Japan.

 The reforms drew heavy scrutiny from opposition leaders.
 The New Industrial Policy and 1991 Budget was decried by opposition leaders as "command budget from the IMF" and worried that withdrawal of subsidies for fertilizers and hikes in oil prices would harm lower and middle-class citizens.
 Critics also derided devaluation, fearing it would worsen runaway inflation that would hit the poorest citizens the hardest while doing nothing to fix the trade deficit.
 In the face of vocal opposition, the support and political will of the prime minister was crucial in order to see through the reforms.
 Rao was often referred to as Chanakya for his ability to steer tough economic and political legislation through the parliament at a time when he headed a minority government.

+Compliance Raj after liberalization

+PM Modi dismantled the Planning Commission in 2014.
+Since 2020s, the administration has eliminated over 42,000 unnecessary compliances and decriminalized more than 3,700 legal provisions to enhance the ease of doing business and living.
+In 2022, The government has decided to wind up Tariff Commission, one of the remnants of the licence permit raj, which had outlived its utility.